icecmach/oracle-vagrant/rac/ol9_19/README.md

 vagrant up
 ```

 Start the first node of the cluster.
 This will perform all of the installations operations.
 Depending on the spec of the host system, this could take a long time.
-On one of my servers it took about 3.5 hours to complete.
+It took about 1h10min to complete in my workstation.

 ```
 cd ../node1